XiangruL/Operating-Systems/README.md

 - Figure out where to init your file table and process table, and whether your file table and process table need synchronization primitives (need `fileTable_init` to init console)
 - Think out what methods your syscalls rely on (most of them were implemented and offerd to you,  `proc.h, current.h, vfs.h, vnode.h, uio.h, copyinout.h, types.h, limits.h, stat.h, seek.h, errno.h, fcntl.h and etc` for file syscalls, and all those mentioned before plus `trapframe.h, addrspace.h, vm.h and etc` for proc syscalls.
 - Read os161 syscall's man page again, now you should know clearly what you should write
-- P.S.
-Kindly remind: mark everything you're not sure in this stage, it will save you lots of time when you debug ASST 3
+- Tips: mark everything you're not sure in this stage, it will save you lots of time when you debug ASST 3

 ### File Syscalls